monic-co/blog/src/pages/a-gentle-introduction-to-symbolic-execution/index.md

 And when we ask to `(check-sat)`, we receive `unsat` in return.
 By demonstrating that there’s no possible model where the function produces a negative number, we have *proved* that the function always returns a non-negative number.

-In general, if we wish to prove a formula $\phi$, we can show that $\neg \phi$ is unsatisfiable.
-In this case, we can say that formula $\phi$ is *valid*, or that $\phi$ is a theorem — that there is no possible model in which the formula is false.
+In general, proving a formula $\phi$ is equivalent to showing that $\neg \phi$ is unsatisfiable.
+In this case, we say that formula $\phi$ is *valid*, or that $\phi$ is a theorem — that there is no possible model in which the formula is false.
 The notions of validity and satisfiability are dual:

 $$
 \phi \ valid \Leftrightarrow \neg (\neg \phi \ sat)